 Providing health insurance to your employees should be a satisfying experience.
-From the price of premiums to the amount of tools and resources to the amount of employee engagement, your insurance plan should be as pleasing as it is important.
+From the price of premiums and the amount of tools and resources to the amount of employee engagement, your insurance plan should be as pleasing as it is important.
 According to a 2018 survey by America’s Health Insurance Plans (ACHIP) found that for 56% of U.S. adult employees, whether or not they liked their health coverage was a key factor in deciding to stay at their current job.

 Nonetheless, shopping for health insurance can be complicated, whether you’re an individual or entrepreneur.
 But it doesn’t have to be.
 Here are a few key things to keep in mind when looking for the best plan for you and your employees.

 Health care premiums can vary based on a number of factors, including location, age, health and number of employees in the group, provider and plan coverage and structure.
 According to the Kaiser Family Foundation, in 2019, the average employer-provided premium for single coverage was $7,188 per year.
 For family coverage, it was $20,576 per year.

 While most covered workers make a contribution toward the cost of their premium, providing health coverage for your employees is a big investment.
 Here are a few cost-saving options for you and your employees to make the most of that investment:

 - Health Savings Accounts (HSA) are used in conjunction with high-deductible health plans to allow employees complete control over their health care spending.
 The money contributed is done so before taxes, and is therefore tax-free.